FlowFuse/website/src/handbook/development/ops/staging.md

 ## AWS Account

-It uses a separate AWS account ending in ..9937.
-The services are running in EU-West-1.
 Access to the AWS account is restricted and not generally available.
-If you believe you have a need to access the AWS account, raise an issue in [CloudProject](https://github.com/FlowFuse/CloudProject) and assign to the CTO for review.
+If you believe you have a need to access the AWS account, raise an [Access/Permission Request issue](https://github.com/FlowFuse/admin/issues/new/choose) and assign to the CTO for review.

 ## Email